What on earth are food miles?

 How to reduce food miles:

-1. When shopping in supermarkets, check the labels.
-Buy food that is grown or produced locally.
-Failing that, look at the options and buy the product that comes from the nearest source, i.e. if you live in the UK, choose French rather than South African apricots.
+1. Buy food that is grown or produced locally.
+When shopping in supermarkets, check the labels.
+If the product you’re buying isn’t grown locally, look at the options and buy the product that comes from the nearest source, i.e. if you live in the UK, choose French rather than South African apricots.
 Carry a small world map in your handbag or pocket for these occasions.

 2. Eat what’s in season.
 It won’t have travelled as far as out-of-season fruit and vegetables.
 To find out what’s in season, have a look at the Eat The Seasons website.

 3. Visit your local Farmers’ Market.
 Most towns have one, and they are a great source of truly local produce, not to mention a fun outing.
-Click here to find your local Farmers’ Market or take a look at Markets in the EcoStreet Directory.
+Click here to find your local Farmers’ Market.

 5. Get a veg box delivered to your door.
 Big Barn can help you find your local supplier.

 6. Grow your own.
 Get an allotment, or start a veggie patch in your back garden.
-If you have leftover seeds, swap them at Seedy People.
+If you have leftover seeds, consider swapping with friends or neighbours.

 7. Support your local greengrocer, butcher and fishmonger, and ask them to stock more local produce.

 8. Visit your local Country Market (used to be WI Market) for really local produce.